talhatahir/thetalhatahir/data/authors/default.md

 Outside of work, I indulge in a variety of hobbies and interests.
 I am a passionate chess enthusiast, playing or spectating games on chess.com.
 When it comes to sports, tennis takes center stage, i eagerly follow the legendary player Roger Federer, widely regarded as the original Greatest of All Time (GOAT).

 I find solace and joy in nature.
 Exploring mountains is a cherished pastime, where I can immerse myself in the serene beauty of the natural world.
 Physical fitness is also important, so hitting the gym is also a good time pass for me.

+I do pro bono consulting for Software Projects, [you reach out to me](https://forms.gle/uoanBhUu2ubAkJyv5)